mantidproject/documents/Design/Usage/AlgorithmUsageStatistics.md

 ##Algorithm::SendUsage

-In order to harmonise the code and keep things simple and easy to follow, this algorithm will be removed and the functionality added to the UsageReporter.
+In order to harmonise the code and keep things simple and easy to follow, this algorithm will be removed and the functionality added to the UsageService.
 As part of this the current hand crafted json creation will be repleaced using jsoncpp.

 #Apendix
 ##Json for startup calls